huahaiy/talks/conj2018/PITCHME.md

   as desired.
 - These problems are by design and are unlikely to be fixable without the help of some symbolic approach.
-- On the other hand, purely symbolic systems can often be brittle or rigid if the developers are not careful.
+- On the other hand, purely symbolic systems can often be brittle if the developers are not careful.
 - It is very hard to develop very good symbolic systems, because it is difficult for human to think like a machine, e.g. to be self consistent, to be aware of